solanarunclub/solanarunclub.github.io/content/posts/2025-07-13-runclub/index.md

 6. You will see "Depositing" badge which will shortly change to "Soon" and then "Active"

 You if you need any help, reach out to [Moonwalk support](https://t.me/MoonwalkSupportBot) or ask in our group chat.

+> Moonwalk helps you stay accountable to your fitness goals: pledge a small amount of SOL, USDC or BONK and get rewarded for staying active.
+Hitting your daily step goals protects your deposit, while missing them forfeits a portion to a prize pool shared among the most consistent players at the end of the game.